 Are you a business owner?
-Is the year now almost 2017?
+Is the year 2017?
 Don’t answer those – they were rhetorical.
 Of course you are, that is why you are here.
 And with the same certainty that I knew that about you, I would also venture that you are one that is almost entirely responsible for growing your business online.

 And unless you are one of the approximately 9,000 computer science majors that graduated in the United States last year (or anywhere for that matter), odds are you don’t know a whole lot about coding or web design.